 Yes, it is entirely possible to get yourself into trouble with oxalate with diet alone.
 This happens quite often with health conscious people.
 I meet people everyday who come to me for help with diet after making “improvements” to their diet that have made them far sicker, and oxalate is often the explanation.
 Dr. Shaw from Great Plains Laboratory calculated the average intake of oxalate in the average American diet to be about 100 mg, whereas those eating just one green smoothie (prepared with 2 cups of spinach or the equivalent) were netting 15,000 mg of oxalate!
 Shaw described oxalate as “probably the most important unrecognized medical factor that is going on today”.
 I completely agree with this statement!

-Yet, my maternal instinct has always told me that my daughter’s reaction to oxalate has significance beyond the mere need to avoid this toxin.
-There is a reason she has adverse effects from oxalate consumption.
-And she is not eating the spinach smoothies Shaw describes; I suspect many people would react to that kind of oxalate consumption.
-But there must be a reason she can’t “get away” with even a handful of almonds or a teaspoon of beets.
+Yet, my experiece on this diet has led me to believe that my reaction to oxalate has significance beyond the mere need to avoid this toxin.
+There is a reason I have ill effects from oxalate consumption.
+And I am not eating the spinach smoothies Shaw describes; I suspect many people would react to that kind of oxalate consumption.
+But there must be a reason I can’t “get away” with even a handful of almonds or a teaspoon of beets.

 And that, my friends, is why we have been working for several years on addressing the underlying issues.